mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ## Amazon Virtual Private Cloud, Amazon VPC

 Amazon VPC is a custom-defined virtual network within the AWS Cloud.
+Amazon VPC lets organizations provision a logically isolated section of the AWS Cloud where they can launch AWS resources in a virtual network that they define.
 It's the networking layer for Amazon EC2, and it allows you to build your own virtual network within AWS.

 In your Amazon, VPC, uou can control: